gangof1/techtest/docs/setup.md

 [⬅️ Back to home](../README.md)

 ## Installation Setup
-- Create a folder and, from within it, clone this repo from github (digit token when asked to entry password)
+- Create a folder and, from within it, clone this repo from github
 ```
 git clone https://github.com/gangof1/techtest.git ./
 ```